Physics-Informed Neural Operator for Learning Partial Differential Equations: Experiments

 \subsection{Inverse problem}

 One of the major advantages of the physics-informed method is to solve the inverse problem.
-In this case, we investigate PINO on the inverse problem of the Darcy equation to recover the coefficient function $a^{\dagger}$ from the given solution function $u^{\dagger}$.
-We assume a dataset $\{a_j,u_j\}$ is available to pre-train the operator.
-We propose two formulations of PINO for the inverse problem:
+In the experiment, we investigate PINO on the inverse problem of the Darcy equation to recover the coefficient function $a^{\dagger}$ from the given solution function $u^{\dagger}$.
+We assume a dataset $\{a_j,u_j\}$ is available to learn the operator.
+The coefficient function $a$ is a piecewise constant (representing two types of media), so the inverse problem can be viewed as a classification problem.
+We define $R(a)$ as the total variance.